Cleft Lip and Palate

 After palatal repair, goals include the following:

-• Using sound play and early word productions to increase variety of vocalization.
+• Using sound play and early word productions to increase variety of vocalizations.

 • Increasing consonant inventories, especially oral pressure consonants.

-• Increasing vocabulary, with a focus on functional words.
+• Increasing vocabulary, with a focus on functional and high-frequency words.

 • Increasing awareness of oral airflow for speech.